infinitered/ReactNativeEssentialsStarterPack/docs/environment-setup-guide.md

   ```

 Note: Keep in mind, the setting to run the auto-fix for the linter will also run prettier as part of eslint in addition to the standalone prettier
+Note: After any changes to eslint configuration, it's recommended to restart the ESLint server and the extension host by running `ESLint: Restart ESLint Server` and `Developer: Extension Host` and from the command palette.

 ### XCode

 **Xcode** will be used to build/run the iOS native side of the React Native application.
 It will also handle things like code-signing, asset management, simulators, and in some cases debugging.

 To install Xcode, head over to the [Mac App Store](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) and download the latest available version (usually dependent on OS version).
 It's recommended to upgrade the OS to the latest in order to have the latest Xcode.
 But first, check with the team to see what everybody is on.
-As of 05-31-23, the recommended version is 14.3.
+As of 01-07-24, the recommended version is 16.x.

 #### Command Line Tools